-Q. How many Rapid DNA human identification markers are analyzed?
+Q. How many markers are analyzed on the RapidHIT?

-Q. What sample types can be analyzed?
+Q. What sample types can be analyzed on the RapidHIT?

-Q. What is the DNA base-pair resolution?
+Q. Can the RapidHIT achieve single base-pair resolution?

 Q. What are the dimensions of the RapidHIT System?

-A. The RapidHIT System weighs approximately 180 lbs (81.5 kg) and is 28 in (71 cm) depth x 28.5 in (73 cm) width x 19 in (48 cm) height.
+A. The RapidHIT weighs approximately 180 lbs.
+(81.5 kg) and is 28 in (71 cm) depth x 28.5 in (73 cm) width x 19 in (48 cm) height.